Threats to the Birds and their Habitat

-Mongoose – We also trap for mongoose, which eat eggs and chicks.
+Mongoose – We also trap for mongoose, which eats eggs and chicks.

 Cattle Egrets – sometimes flocks of 50 or more will descend on the marsh.
 They prey on all the bird chicks

 Bullfrogs – (Rana catesbeiana) in some preserves on Oahu, they are the #1 predator of Hawaiian Stilt chicks.
 We are actively trapping introduced bullfrogs at Kaelepulu.
 These are not the same as the common Cane Toads (Rhinella marina), which have much smaller mouths and are not a problem.

-Mangrove – in the past year more than 3,000 pounds of mangrove have been removed.
+Mangrove – In some years, we have removed more than 3,000 pounds of mangrove have been removed.
 It requires monthly maintenance because the seeds float in with the wind.

 Pluchia and Grasses – fast-growing and very invasive

 Batis – the most common plant currently found on the wetland islands, We try to remove it in certain areas to provide habitat for the still.
 The gallinules do like for cover, however.

 Street Run-off – including motor oil and soap from washing cars.

 Fertilizers – common garden fertilizers can be toxic to the birds.

-Draining Swimming Pools – although against the law, it still continues.
+Draining Swimming Pools – although, against the law, it still continues.
 The chlorine kills the food for the native birds.